 The walks that provide access to the countryside in which these features sit are themselves a visitor attraction, including long distance walks that connect into the wider Essex area and into London.
-In Harlow public art acts as an attraction through the sculptures by world renowned artists including Henry Moore and Barbara Hepworth - which are promoted through Harlow Art Trust.
+In Harlow public art acts as an attraction through the sculptures by world renowned artists including Henry Moore and Barbara Hepworth - which are promoted through Harlow's Sculpture Trail and the Harlow Art Trust.